kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(2\) The limit engine torque established under paragraph (e)(1) of this section may not exceed either torque specified in paragraph (e)(1)(i) or (ii) of this section.

-\(f\) *Ambient temperature.* For turbine engines, ambient temperature limitations (including limitations for winterization installations, if applicable) must be established as the maximum ambient atmospheric temperature at which compliance with the cooling provisions of §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1041   General.|§27.1041]] through 27.1045 is shown.
+\(f\) *Ambient temperature.* For turbine engines, ambient temperature limitations (including limitations for winterization installations, if applicable) must be established as the maximum ambient atmospheric temperature at which compliance with the cooling provisions of [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1041   General.|§§27.1041]] through 27.1045 is shown.

 \(g\) *Two and one-half-minute OEI power operation.* Unless otherwise authorized, the use of 21⁄2 -minute OEI power must be limited to engine failure operation of multiengine, turbine-powered rotorcraft for not longer than 21⁄2 minutes after failure of an engine.
 The use of 21⁄2 -minute OEI power must also be limited by—